 The minimum lease payments expected to be received comprise of settlement of the long-term debtor for the interest in the property acquired and finance income to be received over the life of the lease.
 In the majority of cases, a premium payment is received at commencement of the lease which is used to immediately write down the debtor recognised.
 In addition to this premium payment, an annual peppercorn rent is often receivable for the property let.
-However, due to the immateriality of these payments (total undiscounted) of £0.297M due over their remaining lives as at 31st March 2022 and the length over which they are payable, no debtor is recognised in respect of these residual lease payments and the full amount received is accounted for as trade income in the year in which it is received.
+However, due to the immateriality of these payments (total undiscounted) of £0.294M due over their remaining lives as at 31st March 2023 and the length over which they are payable, no debtor is recognised in respect of these residual lease payments and the full amount received is accounted for as trade income in the year in which it is received.

 The Council also leases an outdoor activity centre which has been identified as a finance lease.
-The element of the lease relating to the building is accounted for as an operating lease (see section below).
+The lease element relating to the land is accounted for as an operating lease (see section below) and the lease of the buildings is accounted for as a finance lease.
 At the commencement of the lease the building was de-recognised from within the Council's Balance Sheet with a corresponding debtor recognised totalling £0.066M representing the sale proceeds due from the asset.
 The agreement of the lease states that the property will be let rent free for a period of 5 years.
 2012/13 represented the first year where income had been received (£0.013M).
-The rentals received in 2021/22 were £0.025M.
+The rentals received in 2022/23 were £0.025M.
 This income is split between the land and buildings element of the lease and then for the building's element, split between principal and interest paid.
 The amount relating to the building element equates to £0.011M with the principal element being £0.001M.
-Therefore, the debtor is reduced to £0.059M.
+Therefore, the debtor is reduced to £0.058M

 In 2020/21, the Council entered into a Development Agreement Lease with Keepmoat Homes to build out the site at St Helens Boulevard for residential development.
 This has been accounted for as a finance lease.
-At the commencement of the lease, the land was de-recognised from the Council's Balance Sheet with a corresponding long-term debtor recognised, totalling £0.437M, representing the sale premium for the site as a whole.
+At the commencement of the lease, the land was derecognised from the Council's Balance Sheet with a corresponding long-term debtor recognised, totalling £0.437M, representing the sale premium for the site as a whole.
 Over time, as individual plots are sold to the end purchaser of those properties, those receipts will be transferred into the Council's useable capital receipts reserve.